thorannath/bankapp/README.md

 View,
 Controller.

-Created ajax api calls from view to controller and recieving data from the mysql local db using models Model Responsibilities
+Created ajax api calls from view to controller and recieving data from the mysql local db using models.

+Model Responsibilities
 The Model in an MVC application represents the state of the application and any business logic or operations that should be performed by it. .